aistrate/elm-tetris/README.md

 ### Vertical Stripes

-Vertical stripes are alternating white-gray stripes on the board's background, designed to help the player track where the falling piece will land if allowed to drop (similar in purpose to the ghost piece).
+Vertical stripes are alternating white-gray stripes on the background of the playfield, designed to help the player track where the falling piece will land if allowed to drop (similar in purpose to the ghost piece).
 Non-standard feature.

 Vertical stripes can be switched on/off by pressing V (off by default).